SAyaka0122/Deep-learning-based-binary-classifier/README.md

 # Note

-Please note that we cannot answer your technical issues.
+Please note that we cannot answer any technical issues.

 # Author